-The best way to experience la belle France is by staying in a beautiful manoir, maison d’hote, gite or chateau.
+La Belle France is a great option for families as being easy to access post-lockdown, and has so much to offer – whether you’d like to stay in a beautiful manoir, maison d’hote, gite or chateau.
 We’ve cherrypicked our favourite rural retreats for a perfect family holiday dans la campagne.

 The Villas St Pierre de Serjac are a collection of well-designed 2-4 bedroomed houses set on a working domaine in an authentically French corner of the Languedoc.
 Each has a brilliant kitchen, some have private heated pools, and all share tennis courts, a great restaurant, a spa and a big heated infinity pool.
 Nearby, you’ll find laid-back historic villages (check out the excellent Pezenas market) and beautiful rolling hills, and you’re only 40 minutes from the seaside.

 Hidden in the picturesque Provencal Alpilles Regional Park, this former farmhouse has been reinvented as a spoiling and cosseting spa hotel with a Michelin-starred restaurant and golf course.
 So far so grown-up.
 Yet the facilities at Domaine de Manville are truly fabulous: A kids club (for ages 4-12)in 2 gypsy caravans from June-September, plus a playground, a choice of heated pools (in and outdoor), a games room, and electric bikes for rides in the countryside.